mard/junk/codenames/overview.md

-Generates Unique Codenames For Work Items
+# Codenames

+Generate unique codenames for work items.

+Work in progress.